 The first of the Vanguard Class submarines, HMS Vanguard, was commissioned in 1993, followed by HMS Victorious in 1995, HMS Vigilant in 1996 and HMS Vengeance in 1999.

-The vessels have undergone a Long Overhaul Period and Refuel refit conducted by Babcock, with HMS Vengeance set to become the last Astute Class submarine to enter the programme following HMS Vigilant’s completion in 2012.
+The vessels have undergone a long overhaul period and refuel refit conducted by Babcock, with HMS Vengeance becoming the last Vanguard Class submarine to enter the programme following HMS Vigilant’s completion in 2012.

 Commissioned between 1981 and 1997, the US Navy possesses 18 Ohio Class submarines split between the nation’s Pacific and Atlantic fleets.
-Four of the 18 submarines have since become conventionally armed, nuclear-powered submarines following the Strategic Arms Reduction Treaty.
+Four of the 18 submarines have since become nuclear-powered, conventionally armed submarines following the Strategic Arms Reduction Treaty.

-As part of the conversion, the submarines have been refitted with up to 154 Tomahawk TLAM or Tactical Tomahawk missiles and will be capable of conducting special operations missions.
+As part of the conversion, the submarines have been refitted with up to 154 Tomahawk TLAM or Tactical Tomahawk missiles and are capable of conducting special operations missions.

 Designed to be a less expensive alternative to the Cold War-era Seawolf Class attack submarines, the Virginia Class submarines have been in service with the US Navy since 2004.
-Of the 30 that are planned to enter into service, nine are currently active with a further five under construction.
+Of the 38 that are planned to enter service, 17 are currently active with a further 11 under construction.

-The US Navy opted to install a number of commercial-off-the-shelf components aboard the Virginia Class submarines which, coupled with improvements in manufacturing technologies, resulted in savings of approximately $1.8bn per submarine over the expensive Seawolf Class vessels.
+The US Navy opted to install several commercial-off-the-shelf components aboard the Virginia Class submarines, which, coupled with improvements in manufacturing technologies, resulted in savings of approximately $1.8bn per submarine over the expensive Seawolf Class vessels.

-Further cost savings have been found by constructing the vessels in four sections rather than 10, saving approximately $300m per vessel.
-The overall cost per submarine has subsequently fallen to $2bn per boat.
+Further cost savings have been found by constructing the vessels in four sections rather than ten, saving approximately $300m a vessel.
+The overall cost per submarine has subsequently dropped to $2bn a boat.

 France’s fleet of six Barracuda Class submarines has been designed to replace the nation’s four Rubis submarines and two Amethyst Class submarines, with the fleet considered a key element of the Force Océanique Stratégique Navy Command.